open-space-collective/open-space-toolkit-data/README.md

 ## Getting Started

-You can clone this repository and run the data fetching yourself *requires Docker*.
+You can clone this repository and run the data fetching yourself. [*requires Docker*].

 ```bash
 make pull-data
 ```

 However since the data is update periodically on the remote, a regular 'ole `git pull` should be sufficient to keep you updated!

+If you really want to see it in action, feel free to delete the entire `data` directory and run `make pull-data` again.

 ## Setup